J35P312/SVDB/README.md

                                       cohort:        permissive (dist=50, ratio=0.80, sim=0.75) - cross-individual or cross-caller
                                       position_only: no sequence gate, merge on position+SVLEN only (dist=50, ratio=0.90)
                                     individual --ins_* flags override profile values

+    --max_ins_seq_len N             sequences longer than N bp are excluded from sequence similarity and fall back to position+SVLEN (default: 500)

     --priority                      prioritise the input vcf files